MattisLind/Intellec8/README.md

 # Intellec8

-I bought this Intellec 8/80 on a fleamarked outside Stockholm 30 years ago for the equivalent of ten euros.
+I bought this Intellec 8/80 on a fleamarket outside Stockholm 30 years ago for the equivalent of ten euros.
 It has been sitting on a shelf since then and now I got the inspiration to fix it.
-Before doing anything with this machines I dumed the [firmware](https://github.com/MattisLind/Intellec8/tree/main/EPROMImages) of the EPROMs.
+Before doing anything with the machine I dumed the [firmware](https://github.com/MattisLind/Intellec8/tree/main/EPROMImages) of the EPROMs.
 16 1702 EPROM chips.
 Each of them containing 256 bytes of non-volatile storage.
 Then I dismantled the entire machine in to pieces and cleaned some 40 years of dust from it.
 Meanwhile I took quite a lot of photos of the various parts and puth in the [Pictures folder](https://github.com/MattisLind/Intellec8/tree/main/Pictures).

 ![Front panel](https://raw.githubusercontent.com/MattisLind/Intellec8/main/Pictures/Frontpanel.jpg)

 The first thing to check were the PSU.
 The Intellec 8 has three PSU assemblies.
-One provides +5V, One provide +/- 12V and the one provide -9V and AC for the programming voltage.
+One provides +5V, another provide +/- 12V and the last one provide -9V and AC for the programming voltage.
+The -9V supply and the +/- 12V supply worked just fine.

 ![5V PSU](https://raw.githubusercontent.com/MattisLind/Intellec8/main/Pictures/5VPSU.JPG)